ramzeez88/KokoroGUI/README.md

 # KokoroGUI
-a GUI for Kokoro TTS v 0.19 using tkinter
+a GUI for Kokoro TTS Version: 0.7.3 using tkinter

 Tested on Windows 11 only so not sure if will work on other systems.